coredpp/coredpp/readme.md

 The conversion factor determines the amount of soybean oil yielded from the soybean.
 In this case, `100 tons of soybean / 5 = 20 tons of oil`.

 The allocation factor determines how are the total emissions so far (both from cultivation and processing) are going to be distributed between the soybean oil and the soybean meal.
 Here we are going to transfer 40% of the emissions to the soybean oil.
 In practice, this means that to the 30 tons per kg CO2/GJ (20 from cultivation and 10 from processing), only `30 * 0.4 = 12 kg CO2/GJ` will be assigned.
+From the 10 tons per kg CO2/GJ of the extraction, only 40% (4) will be assigned to the soybean oil.

 In `documents`, rather than a sustainability declaration, we could instead add one or more PDFs that contain the certification that ISCC granted to company `X`, which certifies that company `X` is able to sustainably process soybean into soybean oil.